jackeinbinder01/Abstractive-Summarizer/README.md

-# BART vs. PEGASUS for News Summarization:
+# Just Pick One: BART vs. PEGASUS for Abstractive News Summarization
-## Just Pick One: Abstractive Summarization of News Articles Using BART and PEGASUS